Alchemy Branding Studio

 It's all done.
 It's all finalised.

-The entire team is buzzing with excitement to launch the new brand and you’re utterly thrilled with the results.
+The entire team is buzzing with excitement to launch the new brand, and you're utterly thrilled with the results.

-Now, your magical design team is hitting send any minute and delivering a suite of logo file formats, your brand guidelines and if you’ve been super thorough, everything else you need to launch your brand.
-(Not forgetting those all-important social profile images in the correct size.)
+Now, your magical design team is hitting send any minute and delivering a suite of logo file formats, your brand guidelines and if you've been super thorough, everything else you need to launch your brand.

 But wait…